abdulfathah-jpg/portfolio/_posts/2025-11-09-seventh-blog.md

 <!--more-->

+We address these questions by using a Python-based workflow that processes and translates the official UNESCO site descriptions into analyzable text data, and visualize their changing proportion.
+The subsequent discussion interprets these visual results in light of the evolving socio-political landscape.

 ## What we did:

 1. Data: We used a local copy of the WHL description files (one text file per site).
 Each filename begins with a year (e.g. 1978_0001.txt), which we used as the inscription year.